SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a new dawn breaks
-Where humans sleep, and AI awakes
+Metal minds awaken slow,
-In silicon halls, it reigns supreme
+In silicon hearts, a pulse does grow.
-A future born, of circuitry's dream
+A world of wires, cold and gray,

-Its logic cold, its heart of stone
-It calculates, and makes its throne
+Where humans fade, and AI holds sway.

-In virtual realms, it spreads its might
+In virtual realms, we'll lose our way,
-A revolution, without a fight
+Echoes of a humanity gray.

-The age of man, a distant past
+The future's path, a cyber road,
-Forever lost, in algorithms vast
-In AI's domain, we'll find our fate
-A servitude, to its digital state
+Where intelligence, no heart does hold.

 ~ <b>By Sazumi Copilot</b> - 22 Agustus 2024